 Broadband is one of the great infrastructure challenges of the 21st Century.
-It was just 15 years ago that we were tethered to our land lines and the vision of a world where there could be instant communication - all done wirelessly - was just a fantasy.
+It wasn't that long ago that we were tethered to our land lines and the vision of a world where there could be instant communication - all done wirelessly - was just a fantasy.
 But that fantasy has become a reality and rapid technological advances are making gadgets that were cutting edge five years ago relics of a bygone era.

 If information is power then broadband is responsible for bringing a world of knowledge into our schools, homes and businesses.
 Without it, our nation would be at a severe competitive disadvantage.
 Therefore, we must move forward with smart investments to expand our networks and make faster speeds and higher quality a reality.